 Poet Munawwar Rana’s son arrested for allegedly staging attack on himself to frame relatives

-The police claimed Rana’s son thought he can file a case against his uncle and cousin and force them not to object to the sale of an ancestral property.
+The police claimed Rana’s son thought he could file a case against his uncle and cousin to pressure them to remain silent about the sale of a property.

 Poet Munawwar Rana’s son was arrested in Uttar Pradesh on Wednesday for allegedly staging an attack on himself to implicate his relatives in a false case, reported The Indian Express, citing the Raebareli Police.
 Twenty-eight-year-old Tabrez Rana has been sent to judicial custody.